-With the ability to replay the customer’s session, the customer’s frustrations are revealed, how they tried to resolve them, and how to help them achieve their goal.
+With the ability to replay the customer’s session, you can review the origin of the customer’s frustrations, how they tried to resolve them, and how to help them achieve their goal.
 All but the most complex tickets can be closed in a single touch, freeing up your team to tackle the next problem (and maybe even giving them some breathing room to take a walk or grab some coffee).

 Have the best season yet with digital insights leading the way